1940 Summer Olympics: Helsinki and other competitions

 The IOC then awarded the Games to Helsinki, Finland, the city that had been the runner-up in the original bidding process.
 The Games were then scheduled to be staged from 20 July to 4 August 1940.
-In December 1939, however, it was announced by IOC President Count Henri Baillet-Latour that the games were cancelled, as revealed in Brussels.
+In December 1939, however, it was announced by De Baillet-Latour that the games were cancelled, as revealed in Brussels.
 The Olympics were suspended indefinitely following the outbreak of World War II (the Winter War in particular) and did not resume until the London Games of 1948.

 With the Olympics canceled, the major international athletics event of the year turned out to be the annual Finland-Sweden Athletics International, held at the new Helsinki Olympic Stadium, exceptionally held as a triple international among Finland, Sweden and Germany.

 Gliding was due to be an Olympic sport in the 1940 Games after a demonstration at the Berlin Games in 1936.
 The sport has not been featured in any Games since, though the glider designed for it, the DFS Olympia Meise, was produced in large numbers after the war.

 Meanwhile, Japan hosted the 1940 East Asian Games in Tokyo, with six participating nations.
-Helsinki eventually held the 1952 Summer Olympics, while Tokyo held the 1964 Summer Olympics and the 2020 Summer Olympics, although the later event was postponed to 2021 due to the COVID-19 pandemic.
+Helsinki eventually held the 1952 Summer Olympics, while Tokyo held the 1964 Summer Olympics and the 2020 Summer Olympics, although the latter event was postponed to 2021 due to the COVID-19 pandemic.

 During August 1940, prisoners of war celebrated a "special Olympics" called the International Prisoner-of-War Olympic Games at Stalag XIII-A in Langwasser, near Nuremberg, Germany.
 An Olympic flag, 29 by 46 cm in size, was made of a Polish prisoner's shirt and, drawn in crayon, it featured the Olympic rings and banners for Belgium, France, Great Britain, Norway, Poland, and the Netherlands.
 A feature film, Olimpiada '40, produced by the director Andrzej Kotkowski in 1980 tells the story of these games and of one of the prisoners of war, Teodor Niewiadomski.